 Donating clothes rather than throwing them away both helps stop waste them at landfill and gives other people the chance to buy secondhand and be more sustainable than buying new.

 Buying locally helps reduce environmental impacts such as pollution caused by transportation, and local business will appreciate the support, so it’s a win-win.

-There are tons more adjustments you can make and easy ways to be eco friendly, but those are some of quickest and easiest ways to make simple changes without breaking a sweat.
+There are tons more adjustments you can make and easy ways to be eco friendly, like buying sustainable gifts, but these are some of quickest and easiest ways to make simple changes without breaking a sweat.